-1.1 Return of investments
+1.1 Return on investments

 The following paragraphs report a study made by Autodesk.
 Similar conclusions can be detected also by professionals using other software.
 The economic value of BIM technology is often weighed by measuring the ratio of return on investment, or ROI.
 Companies wishing to adopt BIM technology have always sought reliable factors for understanding how the technology and software transition will impact their company.
 After more than a decade of experience with BIM, the design and construction industry is now realizing BIM's value and financial impact.
 Calculating ROI has become a necessary evaluation step prior to many capital or labor-intensive business investments, such as BIM adoption.
-However, while some firms calculate a return-on-investment ratio to assess the economic benefits associated with process change, others find making this calculation too difficult or cumbersome.
+However, while some firms calculate a return-on-investment ratio to assess the economic benefits associated with calculation process change, others find making this too difficult or cumbersome (https://damassets.autodesk.net/content/dam/autodesk/www/solutions/pdf/ls-it-Time-for-BIM-Achieving-Strategic-ROI-in-Your-Firm%20 ebook BIM final 200.pdf).